Skip navigation

 His primary interest, focus and drive has always been social housing and specifically cooperative housing.
 In 1994 Guido obtained a post in Bauverein Halle & Leuna housing cooperative in Halle and has been managing director since 2001.
 Bauverein has nearly 8,000 flats and more than 17,000 occupants.

 In this housing cooperative Guido had to face the immense challenge to provide and at the same time reduce housing implementation due to a shrinking population in Halle (300,000 to 230,000 within 10 years).
 A very successful merger with another cooperative enabled them to do this.
 In fact, they are now one of the biggest housing cooperatives in Germany.
 Following the success of this merger Guido was invited to be a member on the evaluation committee for adjusting the local housing markets of the federal building ministry of Germany in 2007 and 2008 and again in 2014 up to 2016.
-Guido has been on the board of CHI since 2013 and was just re-elected Vice-President in November 2017.
+He is a member of the Executive Board (Deputy Chairman) of GdW Federal Association of Housing Cooperatives (BAG).
+Guido has been on the board of CHI since 2013, was elected Vice-President in November 2017 and President in 2022.

 Vice-President: Christian Bengtzelius, Riksbyggen, Sweden